The Personal Side of Coaching – with Grant Holicky

 Robin Carpenter 33:38

-It’s fully fully a running joke amongst me and my teammates and old teammates to like compare CTL is like what’s your CTL bro?
-Because it’s so it’s such a meaningless interpersonal number that has nothing to do with comparing yourself to anybody else your number has, I feel like it’s gotten blown out of proportion.
-But like it’s, if you 110 could be out or trash and somebody of you at 60 is great and it’s just it’s so different person to person that has as fundamental it’s like do you change your your set FTP value on training peaks, whatever, maybe you don’t, I don’t ever change mine.
+It’s fully fully a running joke amongst me and my teammates and old teammates to like compare CTLs, like what’s your CTL bro because it’s such a meaningless interpersonal number that has nothing to do with comparing yourself to anybody else.
+Your number has, I feel like it’s gotten blown out of proportion, but if you 110 could be outer trash and somebody at 60 is great and it’s so different person to person.
+As fundamental it’s like do you change your your set FTP value on training peaks, whatever, maybe you don’t.
+I don’t ever change mine.
 So it’s gonna be a completely different number relative to anyone else.

 Rob Pickels 34:22